Kolaru/NormalModes.jl/README.md

 [^lunacy]: Which is pure lunacy if you ask me, the code I was using was norming the component in one function, and then immediately unnorming them in the next one.

-[^transpose_trick] We transpose a scalar, which is a trick I like very much and which is surprisingly useful.
+[^transpose_trick]: We transpose a scalar, which is a trick I like very much and which is surprisingly useful.